 - Get a new pet, train your dog, pet sit, or become a foster pet-parent.
 Like little ones, pets have an almost magical ability to lift us out of our doldrums.

-I hope this list gets you thinking about all the wonderful possibilities you have available to you.
+I hope this list gets you thinking about all the wonderful possibilities available to you.

 Don’t let this time of change get you off track.
 Instead, use it as a stepping stone to a new, richer phase of life.